Herbal Teas - Teabags

 Learn More

-Associated with the rich deciduous forests of eastern North America, Black Cohosh is a member of the butter-cup family.
+Associated with the rich deciduous forests of eastern North America, Black Cohosh is a member of the butter-cup family an has an earthy flavour.
 Its name is derived from an Algonquin word associated with pregnancy.
 Today it is widely used in domestic practice for women. -

 Bilberry Leaf Tea